hyperledger/indy-hipe/text/connection-protocol/README.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- This HIPE makes some assumptions about the underlying secure transport protocol in the absence of an official HIPE detailing the specifics of that protocol.
-In general, this HIPE assumes that message transportation has been solved.
 - This HIPE depends on the Signature HIPE.
 - Should we eliminate the public DID option, and they just present an invitation with the connection key from their public DID Doc?
 - Messages can already be correlated using recipient keys.
 Should we layer on threading as another layer?